johnsengendo/Deep-Learning-/README.md

 The task involved building and training a neural network to perform image recognision.
 The network built was a Convolutional Neural Network which was fine tuned with hyper parameters regularisers, batchnorm, convolution and pooling layers augmentation to make it better at classifing the images.

 In this repository, I attach a full python script that accurately performed the classification task with an accuracy of over 97% measured using a confussin matrix.

+### Requirements:
+Runing on colab with a GPU enabled